PreXident/Replayer/README.txt

 Improved compatibility with EU4 1.10
 Fixed silent NPE when using province borders
 System (use "javaw -Dfix.not.years.1.2=true" instead of "javaw" in run.bat) property "fix.not.years.1.2" now controls whether years 1 and 2 will be treated as null
+Implemented fix goods2owner for migration and colony destruction.
+In short, if trade goods is removed (set to unknown) from a  province, the province is removed from its owner.
+Of course, Trade Goods must be checked in Settings.
+I think this should work well for vanilla, not sure about mods.
+Use "fix.goods2owner=false" in replayer.properties to switch it off.

 1.12
 Improved compatibility with EU4 1.9